 The market for recruiting Software Engineers and other specialist IT talent has really heated up in 2021 in Ireland.
 Fortunately, Ireland still remains an attractive location for Software Developers and tech workers to live and work.
 The tech cluster in Ireland continues to attract talent and Ireland’s bridge between the US and Europe is still attracting international organisations.
 The IDA continues to present a compelling proposition to international tech companies.
 Also, exciting local software companies continue to build new teams in Dublin and other centres across Ireland.

-We have conducted research on the recruitment process and talent acquisition strategies on our client companies, and this article highlights some of the pitfalls companies make when they are motivated to grow their IT and Technology teams quickly.
+We have conducted research on the recruitment process and talent acquisition strategies for our client companies, and this article highlights some of the pitfalls companies make when they are motivated to grow their IT and Technology teams quickly.
 In an active job market, many software development and IT companies are using recruitment consultancies to help them attract the best talent.
 So, let’s assume that the recruitment agency has provided a qualified candidate pool for your recruitment process.

 What can you do to ensure that you hire the best tech talent?